briandailey/biketowork.us/README.md

 - Refactor to indicate which fixtures to load for the test.
 (4f4c74a)
 - Now we can add another test for the recent view with similar data
+    - we can use the [test client](https://docs.djangoproject.com/en/dev/topics/testing/tools/#the-test-client) to simulate web requests
+    - test that the recent page has a 'login' link (976cda4)
+    - test that if a user is logged in, the logout link is available (b1317e8).

 #### Rough draft area...